 Speech therapy Speech Therapy Speech therapists can identify the most effective methods of communication for patients who have aphasia, dysarthria, or verbal apraxia or who have had a laryngectomy: Expressive aphasia: A... read more is helpful in many primary speech disorders.
 Children who have lesions that cause velopharyngeal insufficiency generally require surgery as well as speech therapy.

 About 5% of otherwise healthy children have difficulty with language comprehension or expression (called specific language impairment).
 Boys are more often affected, and genetic factors probably contribute.
 Alternatively, language problems can develop secondary to another disorder (eg, traumatic brain injury Traumatic Brain Injury (TBI) Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
-Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , intellectual disability Intellectual Disability Intellectual disability is characterized by significantly subaverage intellectual functioning (often expressed as an intelligence quotient 70 to 75) combined with limitations of adaptive functioning... read more , hearing loss Hearing Impairment in Children Common causes of hearing loss are genetic defects in neonates and ear infections and cerumen in children.
-Many cases are detected by screening, but hearing loss should be suspected if children... read more , neglect or abuse Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more , autism Autism Spectrum Disorders Autism spectrum disorders are neurodevelopmental disorders characterized by impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual... read more , attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
+Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , intellectual disability Intellectual Disability Intellectual disability is characterized by significantly subaverage intellectual functioning (often expressed as an intelligence quotient < 70 to 75) combined with limitations of adaptive... read more , hearing loss Hearing Impairment in Children Common causes of hearing loss are genetic defects in neonates and ear infections and cerumen in children.
+Many cases are detected by screening, but hearing loss should be suspected if children... read more , neglect or abuse Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more , autism Autism Spectrum Disorders Autism spectrum disorders are neurodevelopmental disorders characterized by impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual... read more , attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
 The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more ).

 Children may benefit from language therapy.
 Some children with specific language impairment recover spontaneously.

-Parents can be taught to seek medical attention if a child has impaired communication (eg, inability to say at least 2 words by the first birthday).
+Parents should be advised to seek medical attention if a child has impaired communication (eg, inability to say at least 2 words by the first birthday).
 Assessment should include neurologic and ear, nose, and throat examinations.
 Hearing and language are assessed.

 Laryngoscopy should be considered if a voice disorder (eg, hoarseness, breathy voice) is suspected.